 Here are some of the lifestyles choices that can help boost testosterone the natural way:

-If you aim to improve your muscle mass by increasing testosterone in your body, then your training routine can help, particularly if you incorporate compound exercises such as the bench press.
+If you aim to improve your muscle mass by increasing testosterone in your body, then can help, particularly if you incorporate compound exercises such as the bench press.

 Testosterone helps speed up muscle protein synthesis, and training helps to increase testosterone even further to improve your muscle mass, as well as increasing your strength.